Don’t be Distracted - Stay Focused on Your Goals!

-To help you on this journey, we have put together all the available learning opportunities in the coming month in our September 2018 Training Insider.
-Please download a copy here!
+To help you on this journey, we have put together all the available learning opportunities in the third and fourth quarter of 2022.
 We have also added two features to our website to make navigation easy and ensure you are able to follow our courses as we upload them.
 These features are the Sitemap Page – where you can easily find all our contents, and the RSS Feeds which allows you to subscribe to our feed.

 Articles You may have missed

 We have put together some great articles you may have missed.
 We feel they are still very much relevant and that you will find them useful.

 Many people think personal branding is only associated with sports stars, celebrities and popular figures.
 The reality is that you are already a brand whether you know it or not.
 What you need to do is to be conscious of it and make it work in your best interests.
 In our present world, the way we are perceived influences the results we get.
 Now more than ever, it makes a lot of sense to invest in your personal brand and reap the accruing rewards.

 The concept of branding appears to be vague to most people who often consider it as the way a product or company is perceived but branding goes beyond perception.
 Some even consider it to be a concept that is interchangeable with terms like impression or goodwill or reputation.
 Branding is so much more.
 A look at the Merriam Webster dictionary's definition of a brand still does not suffice.
 It defines it as a category of products that are made by a company and have a name.….
 Read more